 Homo neanderthalensis in ANT 2000 research paper had a long, low skull compared to the globular head of modern humans.
 Additionally, they had a characteristic prominent brow ridge above their eyes.
 The central part of the face protruded forward and had a large, broad nose.
 Some scientists think the features by the Neanderthals species may have been an adaptation to living in colder environments.
 The large internal volume of their nose would have acted to moisten and warm the air they breathed.
 Their front teeth were also large, and scratch-marks show they were used as a third hand when preparing food.
 Unlike modern humans, Homo neanderthalensis didn’t have much of a chin.

 HOMO NEANDERTHALENSIS RELATIONSHIP WITH OTHER SPECIES

 Homo neanderthalensis in ANT 2000 research paper and humans are closely related though they are not our direct ancestors.
 Evidence from the fossil record and genetic data shows they developed as a side branch in our family tree.
 Some European Homo heidelbergensis fossils were showing early Neanderthal-like features by about 300,000 years ago.
-It is, therefore, likely that the Neanderthals species evolved in Europe from this species.
-The name Homo sapiens neanderthalensis was once common when Neanderthals were considered members of our species, Homo sapiens.
+It is, therefore, likely that the Neanderthals species evolved In Europe from this species.
+The name Homo sapiens neanderthalensis was common , Homo sapiens.
 An analysis of the Neanderthal nuclear DNA and genes published in 2010 shows that humans and Neanderthals did interbreed.
 The interbreeding between humans and homo neanderthalensis was, however, on a minimal scale.